binraider/UmbracoCustomVBP/README.md

     <add key="vbp:debuglogging" value="false" />
 This is ONLY for when its just you using the website on your dev workstation - its not thread safe, so if you accidently leave it on, when deployed to production you are asking for trouble.

-#### WARNING
+## WARNING

 This was built in a hurry.
 Therefore they may be bugs.
+Make sure you test thoroughly before using it in production.

 If you see how it can be improved please dont hesitate to dip in.